This commentary originally appeared on our Texas Clean Air Matters blog.

 Although Texas has always had to deal with extreme weather events, we can anticipate even more intense weather as climate change advances.
 The new climate ‘normal’ makes extreme heat waves, like the historic 2011 Texas summer, 20 times more likely to occur.
 These extreme weather events heighten the urgency of the energy-water nexus.
 Read More

-Posted in clean energy, Climate, Demand Response, Energy Efficiency, Renewable Energy, Texas, Texas Energy Crunch, Utilities, Water
+Posted in Climate, Demand Response, Energy Efficiency, Energy-Water Nexus, Renewable Energy, Texas, Utility Business Models

 Also tagged Demand Response, energy, Energy Efficiency, Energy-Water Nexus, Water

 We’ve discussed the potentially grave impacts of the Texas Energy Crunch in a number of our previous blog posts.
 Time and time again, we repeat that the cheapest, cleanest and most reliable energy resource is the energy we save through energy efficiency.
 But our energy efficiency programs in Texas are still modest compared to other states.
 Beyond politics, there is another key issue limiting our state’s energy savings: Texas does not treat energy efficiency as a ‘resource.’